GoofyAF/dotfiles/README.md

 ## Goal

 This repo tracks vim dotfiles for my server/computer deployments.
-I've configured vim to autoindent and visually mark indents for yaml files, which saves a lot of troubleshooting for dokerized deployments.
+I've configured vim to autoindent and visually mark indents for yaml files, which saves a lot of troubleshooting for dockerized deployments.

 ## Deployment